Term Time Exchange

 You should be currently enrolled in or have graduated from a university recognised by CUHK.
 You do not need to have studied the Chinese language or Chinese or Asian studies.

-Undergraduate students should have completed at least two terms of university studies, while postgraduate students should have a recognised bachelor’s degree or equivalent.
+Undergraduate students should have completed at least two terms of university studies, while postgraduate students should have a recognised bachelor’s degree or equivalent prior to arrival at CUHK.
 You should have a minimum grade point average of 3.0 on a 4.0 scale, meaning a B average or better, although applications with a slightly lower GPA will also be considered.
 Applicants from institutions not using the GPA system will be judged on their overall academic performance.

 The admission requirements and in particular the English-language requirements to take law courses at CUHK are slightly different.
 Click here for details.